Web sites:

 - Director, The Centre for Applied Genomics, The Hospital for Sick Children

-- Director, McLaughlin Centre for Molecular Medicine, University of Toronto
+- Professor, Molecular Genetics, University of Toronto

-- Professor of Medicine, University of Toronto
+- Director, McLaughlin Centre, Faculty of Medicine, University of Toronto